- August 31, 2015

 Dry and wet risers

 If a large fire breaks out it can be difficult for fire-fighters to tackle the flames head on.
 Dry and wet risers are designed to allow fire-fighters to deliver large amounts of water into a building without having to enter it.
 The dry riser is a system of pipes which water is pumped into by the fire-fighters; from there this water is distributed around the building.
 A wet riser, on the other hand, is a system of pipes that already contain water.
-When a fire breaks out the water is then distributed throughout the building.
+When a fire breaks out the water is then distributed throughout the building, when installing them it would be better if professionals like the MDL restoration of Philadelphia are present, this way the installation is done correctly.

 A fire evacuation plan